music-encoding/guidelines/_guidelines-v3/07-analysis/02-analysisSpecificAttrs/02-analysisMelodicFunction.md

 labeled
 as a lower neighbor while all other notes are labeled as chord tones:

-{% include plainExample.html example="examples/analysis/analysis-sample172.xml" valid="false" version=page.version %}
+{% include mei example="analysis/analysis-sample172.xml" valid="false" %}